 Are you looking for Jewish clergy for your upcoming wedding or baby naming?
 Seeking help on your journey to conversion?
-If you’re looking for support with a lifecycle event or to find inclusive Jewish events and meet other interfaith couples at your life stage, we’re here to support you.
-We have supportive rabbis on staff to help guide and connect you.
-We are thrilled to have a Rukin Rabbinic Fellow here in Philadelphia to support you.
+If you’re looking for guidance with a lifecycle event or to find inclusive Jewish events and meet other interfaith couples at your life stage, we’re here to help you.
+We are thrilled to have a Rukin Rabbinic Fellow, Rabbi Peter Rigler, here in Philadelphia to support you.

-Rabbi Elyssa Cherney runs events for interfaith/intercultural couples to socialize and discuss relevant issues and workshops to reflect on your backgrounds, differences and similarities and discuss your hopes, plans and dreams for the future.
-She is also available for one-on-one consultations and to refer you to local Jewish clergy and organizations that welcome interfaith/intercultural couples and families.
-Contact her at elyssa@18Doors.org.
+Rabbi Peter and our other Rukin Fellows throughout the U.S. and Canada offer programming for interfaith/intercultural couples and families to discuss relevant issues.
+We hope you’ll join Rabbi Peter for programs and workshops, which include opportunities to reflect on your backgrounds, differences and similarities and discuss your hopes, plans and dreams for the future.
+He is also available for one-on-one consultations and to refer you to local Jewish clergy and organizations that welcome interfaith/intercultural couples and families.
+Contact him at email@example.com.

 Rabbi Elyssa Cherney leads lifecycle rituals for couples and families in Philadelphia who aren’t affiliated with a particular synagogue.
 The most important aspect of her work is helping others mark time through rituals big and small.
 She created the website tacklingtorah.com to help people connect their Judaism to holy moments in their lives.
 Rabbi Elyssa engages the Philadelphia Jewish community at pop-up style events or co-hosting with other local Jewish non-profits.
 As a Rukin Rabbinic Fellow, she loves helping others explore how to talk about Jewish traditions in their interfaith homes.
 Rabbi Elyssa acts as a spiritual guide helping families navigate the joys and challenges of bringing different religious and/or cultural identities to the table.
 She is grateful to her partner Alan and kiddos Ava Jane and Zeke for supporting her in this work.